Top 10 SEO Trends To Put On Your Radar

 It’s a bit of a chicken-and-egg situation.

-But if your agency doesn’t keep up with the rapidly-evolving SEO landscape, your clients will be left behind and not know what hit them.
+But if your agency doesn’t keep up with the rapidly-evolving SEO landscape, or use the best SEO agency software tools, your clients will be left behind and not know what hit them.

 To stay ahead of the growing competition, you’ll need to start thinking outside the box and apply more strategic thinking to better plan your clients’ SEO campaigns for the year.